- <div style="background-image:url(/live/image/gid/94/width/1600/height/300/crop/1/30149_education.rev.1452788395.png)"/>

-The Elliott Donnelley Railroad Library dates from 1976 when the late Mr. Donnelley’s family donated his collection of books and ephemera relating to trains to the College library.
-It has grown—sometimes with family assistance—to include, in owned and on deposit collections, thousands of books, approaching a hundred thousand photographs, over five thousand timetables, manuscripts, and over a thousand brochures and ephemeral items (lanterns, china, tickets, fabric and paint samples, etc.).
+The railroad collections at Lake Forest College began when the late Elliott Donnelley’s family donated his collection of books and ephemera relating to trains to the College library.
+It has grown—sometimes with family assistance—to include, in owned and on deposit collections, thousands of books, approaching a hundred thousand photographs, over five thousand timetables, manuscripts, and over a thousand brochures and ephemeral items (lanterns, china, tickets, and fabric and paint samples).
 Linked below are digitized images, finding aids, and documents from and relating to this significant library within a library.

 The focus of the collection is the railfan phenomenon, from early boosters (including artists and photographers) to second-generation, 21st century enthusiasts, preservationists, and photographers: (1) anti-moderns and nostalgic readers and visitors to and riders of preserved railroad passenger equipment, but also (2) followers of the latest developments and boosters of high-speed rail, freight and its equipment, transit/interurbans and commuter rail, etc. Coverage, originally focused on interests of Donnelley and soon Sloss, has grown to become what librarians refer to as “spotty” and relatively image-driven coverage of key U.S. and North American, but also—under Dubin as well as Donnelley—global railways.
 Since 1999 and the relationship (archival depository, host for annual photography conferences) with the Center for Railroad Photography and Art (Madison, WI), that group’s interests have led collecting here, as well.